-All procurement plans filed by a utility shall include all of the types of contracts and arrangements listed in subparagraphs (1) and (2) of this paragraph which will be entered into or exercised by the utility c.
+All procurement plans filed by a utility shall include all of the types of contracts and arrangements listed in subparagraphs (1) and (2) of this paragraph which will be entered into or exercised by the utility during the prospective 12-month period.
+In addition, the utility shall file an updated list of contracts that are or will become subject to renegotiation, extension, or termination within five years.
+The utility shall also update any price adjustment affecting any of the filed contracts or arrangements.

+- c.
 Other contract offers.
 The procurement plan shall include a list and description of those types of contracts and arrangements listed in paragraph 20.13(1) "b" offered to the utility since the last filing into which the utility did not enter.
-In addition, the procurement plan shall include a list of those types of contracts and arrangements listed in paragraph 20.13(1) "b" which were offered to the utility for the prospective 12-month period and into which the utility did not enter.
+In addition, the procurement plan shall include a list of those types of contracts and arrangements listed in paragraph 20.13(1) "b" which were offered to the utility for the prospective 12-month period and into which the utility did not enter. - d.

-d.
 Studies or investigation reports.
-The procurement plans shall include all studies or investigation reports which have been considered by the utility in deciding whether to enter into any of those types of contracts or arrangements listed in paragraphs 20.13(1) "b" and "c" which will be exercised or entered into during the prospective 12-month period.
+The procurement plans shall include all studies or investigation reports which have been considered by the utility in deciding whether to enter into any of those types of contracts or arrangements listed in paragraphs 20.13(1) "b" and "c" which will be exercised or entered into during the prospective 12-month period. - e.

-e.
 Price hedge justification.
-The procurement plan shall justify purchasing allowance futures contracts as a hedge against future price changes in the market rather than for speculation.
+The procurement plan shall justify purchasing allowance futures contracts as a hedge against future price changes in the market rather than for speculation. - f.

-f.
 Actual and projected costs.
-The procurement plan shall include an accounting of the actual costs incurred in the purchase and transportation of fuel and the purchase of allowances for use in generating electricity associated with each contract or arrangement filed in accordance with paragraph 20.13(1)"b" for the previous 12-month period.
+The procurement plan shall include an accounting of the actual costs incurred in the purchase and transportation of fuel and the purchase of allowances for use in generating electricity associated with each contract or arrangement filed in accordance with paragraph 20.13(1) "b" for the previous 12-month period.